- The Institute for the Study of Ancient Cultures Publications Program

 - Manuscript Guidelines and Templates for Authors and Editors

-Since its founding in 1919, the Institute for the Study of Ancient Cultures (ISAC) has published both scientific and popular reports on its research and activities in the Middle East.
-Ancient language dictionaries, text editions, archaeological reports, and related Middle Eastern studies are well represented in the more than 700 published reports since the early twentieth century (see the Catalog of Publications), and many more are in preparation.
+Since its founding in 1919, the Institute for the Study of Ancient Cultures (ISAC) has published both scientific and popular reports on its research and activities in West Asia and North Africa.
+Ancient language dictionaries, text editions, archaeological reports, and related West Asian and North African studies are well represented in the more than 700 published reports since the early twentieth century (see the Catalog of Publications), and many more are in preparation.

 On October 27, 2004, the ISAC faculty unanimously voted to issue all new publications in both print and online, with print copies to be sold and online copies to be free, and to process all older titles for complimentary download from ISAC's website as time and funds permitted.
 When the project was completed on October 1, 2013, the Publications office had gathered more than 700 titles in 128,000 files and 510 gigabytes of data.